 Shortlinks, as the name implies, are shorter representations of longer URLs that are easier to type and less error-prone.
 Since they also hide the target URL, they can be misused.
 Popular services like bit.ly and tinyurl.com have features allowing you to examine a shortlink’s destination without the need to click.
-There are also services link GetLinkInfo.com that will show you the target of any shortlink.
+There are also services like GetLinkInfo.com that show the target of any shortlink.

 Be skeptical of links in email